 The Resolutions Committee notes that the UBCM membership endorsed a similar resolution 2014-B102 which called for regional districts to be granted the authority to enforce parking regulations within their boundaries.
 In response, the Province acknowledged that the Motor Vehicle Act does not provide regional districts the same authority as municipalities to regulate parking within their boundaries.
 They indicated that further research was required to determine if there is a specific reason for excluding regional districts.
-This proposed resolution calls for the additional review/research mentioned in the response from the Province in 2014 and then asks the Province to either grant the regional districts the authority or to provide additional resources for rural RCMP detachments to enforce parking regulations.

-R47) Wireless Connectivity in Rural Areas
+This proposed resolution calls for the additional review/research mentioned in the Province in 2014 and then asks the Province to either grant the regional districts to provide additional resources for rural RCMP detachments to enforce parking regu he authority or to Convention Decision: SELECTED ISSUES R47) Wireless Connectivity in Rural Areas lberni-Clayoquot RD WHEREAS intermittent or complete lack of cellular services in remote commur 5,000 km of BC's rural highways creates a significant barrier for access to negatively affects emergency response time, and increases public safety risk; and emergency services WHEREAS there is a market failure to provide cellular services where revenue car deploy and maintain the service: nnot support costs to THEREFORE BE IT RESOLVED that the Province set targets to close gaps in cellu communities and along rural highway sections, and oblige service providers in levels of government to close these gaps.
+Resolutions Committee recommendation: Endorse Resolutions Committee comments: The Resolutions Committee notes that the UBCM membership has consistently en that call for improved cellular coverage for rural and remote communities and hig (2018-B57, 2013- B65, 2012-B45, 2011-B72, 2010-B50, 2009-B57, 2008-B54, 2007-2003-B35). nhway sections

-Alberni-Clayoquot RD

-WHEREAS intermittent or complete lack of cellular services in remote communities and along over 5,000 km of BC's rural highways creates a significant barrier for access to emergency services, negatively affects emergency response time, and increases public safety risk; and

-WHEREAS there is a market failure to provide cellular services where revenue cannot support costs to deploy and maintain the service:

-THEREFORE BE IT RESOLVED that the Province set targets to close gaps in cellular service in remote communities and along rural highway sections, and oblige service providers in partnership with all levels of government to close these gaps.

-The Resolutions Committee notes that the UBCM membership has consistently endorsed resolutions that call for improved cellular coverage for rural and remote communities and highway sections (2018-B57, 2013- B65, 2012-B45, 2011-B72, 2010-B50, 2009-B57, 2008-B54, 2007-B57, 2006-B175, 2003-B35).